Myanmar frees political prisoners on day of historic Obama visit

 Four political prisoners were released from Kale Prison, but about half a dozen more remain inside, said Yan Shwe.

-International human rights groups accused President Obama of ignoring abuses in Myanmar and Cambodia while honoring them with his first presidential visit since his re-election.
+International human rights groups accused President Obama of ignoring abuses in Myanmar and Cambodia while honouring them with his first presidential visit since his re-election.

 In a further sign of reform, the government will also permit the International Committee of the Red Cross to resume prisoner visits within the country, said a Myanmar government press release issued late on Sunday.